vitor-galdino/comune-api/README.md

 <h2>Live Version</h2>

-Visit the live version of the application hosted at [Comune App - Website](https://comune.vercel.app/) to see it in action.
+Visit the live version of the application hosted at [Comune - Website](https://comune.vercel.app/) to see it in action.

 <br>